 When you visit New York it is easy to become overwhelmed.
 There is literally so much to see and every time we visit we always feel like there is not enough time to do it all.
-You have your tourist attractions, your chic restaurants, and of course your visits to Broadway to factor in.
+You have your tourist attractions like the Empire State or Top of the Rock, your chic restaurants, and of course your visits to Broadway to factor in.
 But don’t forget to go out and explore some of the neighbourhoods that really make New York.
 These are some of our favourites to get you started.

 The East Village

 Graffiti decorated walls, leafy streets and some super cool bars, this is why we loved the East Village.
 To top it all off this is where you can get some amazing international food.
 For starters there is a 24 hour Ukrainian diner as well as several asian dumpling houses.
 As the evening progresses it is also a really cool place to go listen to some jazz or blues at one of the super chic bars.